The OpenID Connect security scheme in OpenAPI

 , along with the URL to the OpenID Connect Discovery document.

-Scopes are a way to limit the access granted to an application when it uses OpenID Connect.
+Scopes limit the access granted to an application when it uses OpenID Connect.
 They define the permissions that the application can request from the user, such as reading or writing data.

-To use scopes in OpenID Connect, you can specify them in the security scheme object.
-Scopes are defined as an array of strings, where each string represents a specific permission that the application can request.
+To use scopes in OpenID Connect, define them in the Security Scheme Object as an array of strings, where each string represents a specific permission that the application can request.

-Using OpenID Connect in your OpenAPI specification helps with SDK generation, documentation, and security.
-Here are some key benefits:
+Using OpenID Connect in your OpenAPI document provides advantages for SDK generation, documentation, and security, including the following key benefits:

 - Standardization: OpenID Connect provides a standardized way to handle user authentication and authorization, making it easier for developers to implement and understand.